Commentary

 In the interview, Strickler highlighted how telisotuzumab adizutecan works against the MET receptor, the rationale for targeting c-Met in CRC, and the design of the phase 1 trial (NCT05029882) that investigated the agent in patients with advanced solid tumors, including CRC.

-In the CRC cohort of the trial, among patients with c-MET expression of at least 10% 3+ by immunohistochemistry who received telisotuzumab adizutecan at a dose of at least 2.4 mg/kg, the overall response rate (ORR) was 37.5%.
-The agent at this dose still elicited responses among patients with c-Met expression lower than 10% 3+, in whom the ORR was 14%.1
+In the CRC cohort of the trial, patients with c-MET expression of at least 10% 3+ by immunohistochemistry who received telisotuzumab adizutecan at a dose of at least 2.4 mg/kg experienced an overall response rate (ORR) of 37.5%.
+When given at this dose, the agent also elicited responses in patients with c-Met expression lower than 10% 3+; the ORR was 14% in this patient population.1

 Strickler: Telisotuzumab adizutecan [comprises the] antibody telisotuzumab—previously known as ABT-700—that binds and inactivates the MET receptor linked to a drug conjugate called adizutecan, which is a topoisomerase I inhibitor.
 Like many ADCs, telisotuzumab adizutecan binds a receptor that’s commonly overexpressed in many different types of advanced solid tumors.
 It uses that antibody to enter the cell, and then that potent topoisomerase I inhibitor is released into the cell, and it’s a potent cytotoxic chemotherapy that then will destroy the cell.
 It also probably has some bystander effects by its mechanism of action.